trufflesuite/truffle/packages/truffle-core/README.md

 Each of these named processors looks like the processor example above.

-You have complete control over this post processing in your `truffle.json` file, and a configuration for the default behavior above would look like this:
+You have complete control over this post-processing in your `truffle.json` file, and a configuration for the default behavior above would look like this:

 ```
 "build": {